Same Time, Next Year (film): Critical reception

 While Bernard Slade's acclaimed stage play earned a storm of praise, the film received mixed reviews.
-Janet Maslin of the New York Times wrote, "Mr. Slade's screenplay isn't often funny, and it's full of momentous events that can't be laughed away...
+Janet Maslin of The New York Times wrote, "Mr. Slade's screenplay isn't often funny, and it's full of momentous events that can't be laughed away...
 As directed by Robert Mulligan...
 Same Time, Next Year is both less and more than it could have been.
 By moving the action outdoors once in a while, or into the inn's restaurant, Mr. Mulligan loses the element of claustrophobia that might have taken an audience's mind off the screenplay's troubles.
 But he substitutes the serenity of a California coastal setting, and gives the film a visual glamour that is mercifully distracting.
 Mr. Mulligan seems to have been more interested in sprucing up the material than in preserving its absolute integrity, and under the circumstances, his approach makes sense...
 Mr. Alda isn't terribly playful, and he reads every line as if it were part of a joke, which only accentuates the flatness of the script.
 Miss Burstyn, on the other hand... brings so much sweetness to Doris's various incarnations that the character very nearly comes to life."
 On Rotten Tomatoes, the film has an aggregate score of 40% based on 2 positive and 3 negative critic reviews.

 Variety called the film "a textbook example of how to successfully transport a stage play to the big screen" and added, "The production of Bernard Slade's play, sensitively directed by Robert Mulligan, is everything you'd want from this kind of film.
 And it features two first class performances by Ellen Burstyn and Alan Alda."

-Awards and nominations
+Accolades

 The film is recognized by American Film Institute in these lists: